Understanding Hot & Cold Numbers in Roulette

 The same can be said for popular numbers, too.
 As is the case with the hot and cold examples, every number on the wheel is as likely as the next to be drawn on every spin.
 Any thought of a number being more likely to land is a myth due to the equal chance that every segment has to land on the wheel.

 As with any game of chance, there are no guarantees when it comes to developing a strategy in roulette.
-The roulette table doesn’t consider what you think and will continue to throw up numbers at random no matter what past performance suggests, making hot or cold numbers a myth within the game of roulette.
+The roulette table doesn’t consider what you think and will continue to throw up numbers at random no matter what past performance suggests, making hot or cold numbers a roulette myth.